 There two two domains currently being used to advertise the product: freetvkey.com and cleartvkey.com, both registered in August 2015.
 Freetvkey.com currently forwards to cleartvkey.com.

 Be sure to watch the embedded Clear TV Key video review at the bottom of this page.

 The television ad below has been airing as of this writing – note that it still advertises the freetvkey.com domain.
 It also features the same pitchman as seen in the original 2013 Clear TV spots.

-As with Clear TV, the advertising asks if you’re tired of paying expensive cable and satellite bills, then you may want to invest in a Free TV Key to reduce your reliance on those services.
+As with Clear TV, the advertising asks if you’re tired of paying expensive cable and satellite bills, then you may want to invest in a Clear TV Key to reduce your reliance on those services.
 “You don’t need expensive cable or satellite anymore.
 All you need is the Free TV Key from Clear TV,” the ad states.

-Free TV Key costs $19.99 plus $7.99 P&H per antenna.
+Clear TV Key costs $19.99 plus $7.99 P&H per antenna.
 This comes to $27.98 if you only purchase one unit.

 Does it Work?

 Regarding the claims that Clear TV Key receives broadcast channels, the advertising is completely correct.
 Because Clear TV Key is essentially a standard television antenna, there is not much to it other than receiving television signals in your area.

 Perhaps the most obvious caveat, however, is that Clear TV Key only picks up over-the-air broadcasts, which means you are limited to whatever channels are available in your area.
 This typically amounts to a small handful of network and public broadcasting affiliates.
 Large cities may get as many as 50 channels, although many of these are of limited interest.